Meseverri/projecto7/README.md

 ## User Schema

-- *username*: This is the unique identifier for the user.
+- **userName**: This is the unique identifier for the user.
 It is a required field.
-- *password*: This is the password for the user account.
+- **password**: This is the password for the user account.
 It is a required field.
-- *name*: This is the name of the user.
-It is a required field.
-- *book_reviews*: This field contains an array of ObjectIDs that reference the reviews made by the user on books.
+- **bookReviews**: This field contains an array of ObjectIDs that reference the reviews made by the user on books.
-- *blog_reviews*: This field contains an array of ObjectIDs that reference the reviews made by the user on blogs.
-- *publish*: This field contains an array of ObjectIDs that reference the books published by the user.
+- **bookPublished**: This field contains an array of ObjectIDs that reference the books published by the user.
-- *deleted*: This is a boolean field that indicates if the user has been soft deleted.
+- **role**: This is the role of the user.
+It is a string with a default value of "user" and can be one of the following values: "user", "author", or "admin".

 ## Book Schema